zqfang/GSEApy/docs/gseapy_tutorial.rst

 A Protocol to Prepare files for GSEAPY
 ======================================

-As a biological reseacher, I like protocols, so as other reseachers, too.
+As a biological researcher, I like protocols, so as other researchers, too.

 Here is an short tutorial to walk you through gseapy.

-For file format explaination, please see `here <http://software.broadinstitute.org/gsea/doc/GSEAUserGuideFrame.html.>`_
+For file format explanation, please see `here <http://software.broadinstitute.org/gsea/doc/GSEAUserGuideFrame.html.>`_

 In order to run gseapy successfully, install gseapy use pip.